Nytril-ark/rumda/README.md

 </p>

-### disclaimer:
+> [!IMPORTANT] Disclaimer:
-This is a WIP that *might* not work for you out of the box.
+> This is a WIP that *might* not work for you out of the box.
 I plan on cleaning it up **very** soon, and I'll add better features.
 Stay tuned!

 Big thanks to xfcasio, as this is a modified version of his rice, [Amadeus](https://github.com/xfcasio/amadeus/).

 > **things I'm working on:** file-manager, browser, discord themes + more widgets, and more importantly: [Rumda, the cat.](#rumda-the-cat)